This post may contain affiliate links. Please see my disclosure policy for details.

 Here are my top tips for choosing a WordPress theme:

-- Check the theme and how it will effect loading speed on your site: you don’t want a slow site as Google marks you down for that
+- Check the theme and how it will affect loading speed on your site: you don’t want a slow site as Google marks you down for that

 - Can the theme work on a tablet, mobile and computer – is it fully responsive?